mlehotay/ier/IER-paper/IER-paper.md

 ## **10. Failure Conditions**

 IER is intentionally brittle.
-If experience is not identical to the operation of a physical system in a UEF-type dynamical regime, the framework fails outright.
+If experience is not identical to the operation of a physical system in a Unified Experiential Field–type dynamical regime, the framework fails outright.
 There are no fallback positions, partial successes, or weakened variants available within the view.

 This brittleness is a methodological commitment, not a defect.
 It makes explicit what the theory requires and what would count as failure.